 What careers are open to me?

 Most employers see a science graduate as someone who has demonstrated an ability to work through a demanding course of study and acquired a variety of technical and other transferable skills which make them highly desirable.
-Roles within the include: management, finance, banking, marketing, retail, public relations, consultancy, sales, recruitment and business in a wide range of sectors.
+Roles open to all graduates include: management, finance, banking, marketing, retail, public relations, consultancy, sales, recruitment and business in a wide range of sectors.

 Other students will choose to pursue a more specific scientific career.
 There are many different roles which you can choose in science including research and development, product and process development, manufacturing, technical writing, management, consultancy, data analysis, scientific sales to name but a few.
 These roles can be found in numerous industries including: